|

 toward extremism.

-In its own words, the Gallery's "means are meager and the road
+In its own words, the Gallery's

-is long and difficult.
-With only [our extremely limited]
+"means are meager and the road is long and difficult.
+With only

-Artists, curators and other professionals from different
+several different activities.
+Artists, curators and other

-countries and different cultures have been invited to take part
+have been invited to take part in this joint collaboration.
+The

-in this joint collaboration.
-The gallery has become an important
+gallery has become an important social and cultural meeting

-social and cultural meeting place.
-The creative workshops,
+place.
+The creative workshops, seminars, gallery talks,

-seminars, gallery talks, symposiums, large number of art
+symposiums, large number of art exhibitions and unique display

-exhibitions and unique display spaces have turned it into a
+spaces have turned it into a central place in the local and

-Gallery is] an inviting place, capable of embracing and
+international culture scene.
+[The Gallery is] an inviting place,

-enriching, bridging gaps and connecting different cultures, all
+capable of embracing and enriching, bridging gaps and connecting

 To help us support this